nsidc/data-access-tool-ui/README.md

 # Data Access Tool

-Interfaces to support Earthdata data set orders and viewing of a user's order history.
+Interface to support granule-level discovery and access of NASA Earthdata for a given data collection.

 ## Development notes